StarCrusher96/Kerbal-Star-Systems-2/README.md

  * [**Kopernicus**](https://github.com/kopernicus/kopernicus/releases): Download and install Kopernicus (v204 or later is required for the latest features in KSS2).

 ### 3. Visuals
-   * [**NEW EVE Volumetrics**](https://www.patreon.com/posts/true-volumetric-77198227): For the new volumetric clouds, aurorae, geysers, etc. This is the Blackrack EVE and is currently not a free download.
+   * [**Volumetric EVE**](https://www.patreon.com/posts/true-volumetric-77198227): For volumetric clouds, aurorae, geysers, etc. This is currently not a free download.
 Not required but without it, the experience is greatly reduced
        - If you choose to not purchase the Volumetric EVE, then the two below downloads will give a reduced - though better than nothing experience
        - [**Environmental Visual Enhancements Redux**](https://github.com/LGhassen/EnvironmentalVisualEnhancements/releases/): **NOT CURRENTLY SUPPORTED** For those that are unable to purchase the new EVE Volumetrics.
 Many of the more immersive features will not be available. **SUPPORT COMING SOON.**
    * [**Scatterer**](https://github.com/LGhassen/Scatterer/releases): Atmospheric shaders for those that are unable to purchase the new EVE Volumetrics.